magento/magento2-functional-testing-framework/docs/best-practices.md

 #### Action Group file name

-Format: {_Admin_ or _Storefront_}{Action Group Summary}ActionGroup.xml`, where Action Group Summary is a short description of what the action group achieves.
+Format: {_Admin_ or _Storefront_}{Action Group Summary}ActionGroup.xml`, where Action Group Summary is a short description of what the action group does.

 Example: _AdminCreateStoreActionGroup.xml_